Ai-raspberrypi-gobrowse/pi-webcam/README.md

   1. Clone this repository to your Pi: `git clone https://github.com/geerlingguy/pi-webcam.git`
   1. Go into the repository directory: `cd pi-webcam`
   1. Use the local inventory file: `cp inventory-local.example inventory`
-  1. go to /tasks/piwebcam.yml and change [your acount name] to your raspi username
+  1. go to /tasks/piwebcam.yml, and task/uvc-gadget and change [your acount name] to your raspi username
   1. Run the Ansible playbook: `ansible-playbook main.yml`
   1. You can shutdown the Pi at this point.